gibsonbailey/treftstechnologies/TT/static/markdown/Git 3: Local Commands.md

 <div style="height: 6em;"></div>

 # Git Branch
 Git stores its history in a graph structure.
-This may be intimidating for Git users, but it simply means that the commits, snapshots of the project, reference earlier commits.
+This may sound intimidating for new Git users, but it simply means that the commits, snapshots of the project, reference earlier commits.
 Branches enable an easy way to keep a reference at a place in the commit graph for isolating a piece of work, like a feature or a bug fix.
-Literally, a branch is just a named reference to a commit.
-When a branch is created, the history graph splits off, just like a branch does in a tree.
+Literally, a branch is just a named reference to a commit, like a pointer.
+When a branch is created, the history graph diverges, just like a branch does in a tree.
 Projects often have many branches that are concurrently being worked on.

 This command creates a branch.